1Px-Vision/AI_for_Healthcare/Project Pneumonia Detection from Chest X-Rays/README.md

 The biggest limitation of this dataset is that labels were extracted using NLP, meaning there may be some inaccuracies.
 However, the estimated accuracy of the NLP-based labeling exceeds 90%.
 The original radiology reports are not publicly available, but additional details on the labeling process can be found [here](https://arxiv.org/abs/1705.02315) (provide the actual link).

 ## Algorithm Description

+### General Information
+**Intended Use Statement:**
+This system is designed to assist radiologists in detecting pneumonia in chest X-ray images, specifically in PA/AP views.

+**Indications for Use:**
+The device is suitable for both male and female patients aged 1 to 100 years.
+It can also analyze cases where pneumonia coexists with other conditions, including Atelectasis, Cardiomegaly, Consolidation, Edema, Effusion, Emphysema, Fibrosis, Hernia, Infiltration, Mass, Nodule, Pleural Thickening, and Pneumothorax.

+**Device Limitations:**
+A high-performance GPU is required to run the Algorithm efficiently.